 In fact, unless another person actually physically harms us, we don't have to record hurt at all.
 We can understand that they are in a bad way and not take it personally.
-We don't know why they did what they did and just let it go.
-This would be an example of reactive tonglen, responding to a reaction that we are capable of dealing with, one that does not have to carry us away into the full-blown klesha-storms of anger and so on.
+Or we don't know why they did what they did and just let it go.
+This would be an example of reactive tonglen, responding to a reaction that we are capable of dealing with, one that does not have to carry us away into a full-blown klesha-storm.

 Emotional klesha-storms destroy hours, days, or months of practice in a single moment and send us back to the stone age of our development, at least for the moment.
-It is very harmful to have to constantly recover mentally every time a blast of anger blows our mind, and it is harmful to our health.
+It is very harmful to have to constantly recover mentally from this every time a blast of anger blows our mind, and it is harmful to our health.